syllabus

 Some examples that come immediately to mind are

-phones, sneakers, cars, watches, drugs, pet rocks, electricity, software, cbd, gold, rubik’s cubes, crypto-currency, hula hoops, skin care, gasoline, ebooks, t-shirts, meme stocks, prefabricated accessory dwelling units, conceptual art, etc.
+phones, sneakers, cars, watches, crypto currency, drugs, electricity, software, slime, cbd, gold, rubik’s cubes, hula hoops, skin care, gasoline, books, t-shirts, meme stocks, prefabricated accessory dwelling units, conceptual art, etc.

-We will endeavor to get to know — to analyze and demystify but also to evoke and exaggerate — these gimmicks that compose the hilarious and bewitching world of commodities in which we live and breathe and practice graphic design.
+We will endeavor to understand — to analyze and demystify but also to evoke and exaggerate — the cute, terrifying, weird objects that compose the sometimes ordinary and always bewitching world of commodities in which we live and breathe and practice graphic design.